-(This is so important for exclusive pumpers!
+This is so important for exclusive pumpers!
 I forgot my breast pump charger on a trip and had to go 15 hours without pumping until I could get a replacement.
-Knowing how to hand express would have saved me a lot of pain.)
+Knowing how to hand express would have saved me a lot of pain.

 Additionally, some women also find that they are able to remove more milk by incorporating hand expression into their routine.

 What this looks like may be different for different women.
 Some might find hand expressing before they start pumping helpful in getting a letdown.
-Others might find it works best at the end, to finish emptying your breast as much as possible.
-You just have test out what works best for you.

 If possible, I would recommend learning how to hand express just in case you ever need to do it.

 Once you’ve learned how to do it, whether you want to do it regularly is up to you.
 As I said above, some women find that they get more milk (or can finish pumping faster) by incorporating hand expression along with pumping.
-Others may not.
-Just see what works best for you.
+Others may not – just see what works best for you.

-How to Hand Express
+How to hand express

 Before you start, wash your hands and get a clean container that you can express into.
 (You might want to use a bowl or something with a wider opening than a bottle while you’re getting the hang of it.)